strudel-science/strudel-kit/docs/getting-started/5-customize-taskflow.md

 </Typography>
 ```

-Replace "Preview Heading" with the name of the planet using the `Name` property:
+Replace "Preview Heading" with the name of the planet by accessing the `Name` column:

 ```js
 <Typography variant="h6" component="h3" flex={1}>